 Before The Course Begins

 You will be emailed a coursepack (as a PDF file) which contains the course schedule, syllabus, and supplemental reading materials.

-Make a request to join the group.
+Make a request to join the FaceBook group by using the link that I supply on email.
 Once you are in the group, introduce yourself to the participants: tell us something about yourself, what you hope to get out of the course, and what drives your interests in Scotland.